CCP Salon Public Programs

 $20 CCP members, $30 non-members.

 Bookings essential.
 Book here>

 Fancy handling a Trent Parke print and hearing from the Master Printer who produced it?
 Sandra Barnard will share tales from her 30-year practice as a photographic printer.
-She will be joined in conversation by artist, David Rosetzky and CCP Director, Naomi Cass.
 Over her career, Barnard has worked with some of the greatest photographic artists in Australia, including Brook Andrew, Simryn Gill, Rosemary Laing and Jacky Redgate.
 This is an opportunity to hear and see what goes on in the darkroom of one of Australia's most fascinating studios.